LarsBesselmann/sampleProjects/README.md

 4. Access via browser the WebSphere Admin Console via URL: https://localhost:9043/ibm/console, User ID: techzone, password: **IBMDem0s!**

-5. Enable the command assistance <br>
+5. Enable the command assistance

 From the Admin Console, set the console preferences to enable command assistance and log command assistance.
 This will allow to see the wsadmin commands for UI driven tasks.

 	a.
 Navigation: System administration > Console preferences